 - cracks in the basement floor or foundation

 Radon can get trapped inside your home, especially in basements and crawlspaces that don’t have good ventilation (air flow).

 The only way to know if your home has radon is to test for it.
 You can’t see, smell, or taste radon.

-To test for radon, you buy a radon detector from your local Lung Association or your local hardware store.
+To test for radon, you buy a radon detector from NB Lung or your local hardware store.
 Just be sure to get a long- term radon test.

 - Make sure the test device is in a safe place, where it won’t get knocked over.